gdmarmerola/gdmarmerola.github.io/_posts/2019-04-29-intro-randomized-prior-functions.md

 I've made the full code available at this [Kaggle Kernel](https://www.kaggle.com/gdmarmerola/introduction-to-randomized-prior-functions/), so if you want to run the code while you read, I recommend going there!

-# Why is this relevant?

-Many industry problems require methods that actively **experiment and make decisions** instead of just mapping a function from explanatory variables to target.
-For instance, a dynamic pricing model does not know optimal prices in advance; it needs to experiment and discover these prices through good decision making, with a healthy dose of learning user behavior (exploration) and using this knowledge to maximize end results, for instance, by finding the best promotions for each user (exploitaion).
-Given this scenario, reinforcement learning and contextual bandit methods present themselves as a strong alternative to supervised learning, given that they show this kind of active behavior we need.

-Despite the fact that the majority of deep learning research has evolved outside of Bayesian (or even statistical) analysis, decision theory shows that the only [admissible decision rules are Bayesian](https://en.wikipedia.org/wiki/Decision_theory) (any decision rule that is not Bayesian can be improved by some Bayesian alternative).
-In this post, we make use of one of the most advanced bayesian techniques for reinforcement learning, and check how it builds uncertainty estimates to incentivize healthy exploration.

 # 1. Starting with a simple example

 To motivate this tutorial with a simple yet effective example, I'll borrow the following data generating process, shown in this [bayesian neural network paper](https://arxiv.org/pdf/1505.05424.pdf) by Blundell et. al (2015):